 - File your papers.
 Fill in the Certificate of Service at the bottom of the Counterclaim.
 Do not forget to file the original Counterclaim and all of the forms attached to the Counterclaim with the Clerk of Court.

 A hearing date is automatically scheduled in Montgomery County when you file an Affidavit of Service, when the Sheriff files a Return of Service, or when the other party files an Answer.
 To make sure that you get all notices and papers in your case, always update the Clerk of Court, and the other side, with your current mailing address.
 Notify the Clerk of Court and the other side immediately in writing if you move.

-If you have to miss your court date because of an emergency, call the Family Division Masters department (240-777-9054) BEFORE you are scheduled to be in court.
+If you have to miss your court date because of an emergency, call the Family Magistrates department (240-777-9054) BEFORE you are scheduled to be in court.

 Before the day your case is scheduled:

 - Make sure all documents or other evidence, such as pay stubs or pictures, are in order and make extra copies for the court and the other side.

 - If divorce is an issue before the Court or Family Magistrate at the hearing, you must also have at least one witness, other than yourself, to corroborate your grounds for divorce (i.e., lived separate and apart from spouse without an intimate sexual relationship for one year).
 Make sure that the witness knows when he/she needs to come to Court, how to find the court or hearing room, and what he/she is expected to do during the court proceeding.
 No divorce will be granted without a corroborating witness.
 Your spouse cannot be the corroborating witness.

 - Make sure you come to the Circuit Court (Circuit Court, 50 Maryland Ave., Rockville, Maryland) early.